 Religious services fill the attendees with a sense of rightness and solemn purpose.

-Benefit: The attendees leave with 5 Hope.
+Benefit: The attendees leave the function Inspired.

 Length: 1 Hour +